-2. Remove the packaging to let your goose breathe and get up to room temperature before cooking.
+2. Remove the packaging to let your goose get up to room temperature before cooking.

 3. Pat the skin dry to make it extra crispy, and give it a decent rubbing over of salt.
 Also look in the cavity for two lobes of fat that need to be pulled out before you put the goose in the oven.
 You can keep this fat for cooking.
 To prepare it, very gently melt the chunks of fat in a pan over a very low heat, then pour in a sterilised jar and store in the fridge for up to 6 months.
 Remove any giblets from the cavity too.

 4. Prick the goose all over so you pierce the skin but not the meat, making sure you pierce it well under the wings and aorund the thighs (this helps keep the flat flowing).
 Place your bird in a large roasting tin, breasts facing down.

 5. Tuck some herbs, spices (cinnamon sticks, slices of ginger, star anise…), halved citrus and/or crushed garlic or onion slices inside the cavity.
 Don’t fill it more than half full.

 6. Nestle some of the same aromatics and a bit of veg (carrots, parsnips, celery, fennel, celeriac) under the goose.
 It adds flavour to the bird and your gravy.

 7. Roast breast-side down at 220°C/Gas 7 for 20-30 mins, or till the skin is crisp and bronzed.